What We Do

 - Raising awareness about bleeding disorders

-- Influencing and advocating on policy and access to treatment
+- Influencing and advocating on health and social care policy and access to treatment

 More than 36,000 men, women and children in the UK have a diagnosed bleeding disorder, and the number rises every year.
 Membership of The Haemophilia Society is free and open to all.